pashov/audits/solo/RollingDutchAuction-security-review.md

 ## Recommendations

-You can either explicitly document that you do not support tokens with a fee-on-transfer or rebasing mechanisms or you can do the following:
+You can either explicitly document that you do not support tokens with a fee-on-transfer or rebasing mechanism or you can do the following:

-1. For fee-on-transfer tokens, check the balance before and after the transfer and use the difference as the actual amount received
+1. For fee-on-transfer tokens, check the balance before and after the transfer and use the difference as the actual amount received.
 2. For rebasing tokens, when they go down in value, you should have a method to update the cached `reserves` accordingly, based on the balance held.
-This is a complex solution
+This is a complex solution.
 3. For rebasing tokens, when they go up in value, you should add a method to actually transfer the excess tokens out of the protocol.

 # [L-01] Auction with `price == 0` can be re-created